-Year ended December 31,
+Year e ended December er 31,

 2014 2015 2016

-In USD thousands
+USD thousands ,

 Exchange differences 428 91 8

 Bank commissions 20 15 14

 448 106 22

 NOTE 16 - STRATEGIC COLLABORATION AGREEMENT WITH NOVARTIS

 In December 2014, the Company entered into a multi-year strategic collaboration agreement with Novartis Pharma AG ("Novartis") designed to facilitate development and commercialization of Israeli-sourced drug candidates.
 Novartis will evaluate projects identified and presented by the Company for co-development and future licensing under the collaboration.
 The parties intend to co-develop a number of pre-clinical and clinical therapeutic projects up to clinical proof of concept.